Middle East & Africa Cybersecurity Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

-The Middle East & Africa Cybersecurity Market is segmented by Type of Security (Network, Cloud, and Application), Solution and Service (Identity and Access Management and Managed Services), Deployment (Cloud and On-Premise), End-user Industry (Retail, Government, and IT and Telecommunication), and Country.
+The Middle East & Africa Cybersecurity Market is segmented by Solution (Threat Intelligence and Response Management, Identity and Access Management, Data Loss Prevention Management, Security and Vulnerability Management, Unified Threat Management, Enterprise Risk and Compliance), Services (Managed Services, Professional Services), Deployment (Cloud and On-Premise), End-user Industry (Aerospace and Defense, BFSI, Healthcare, Manufacturing, Retail, Government, IT and Telecommunication), and Country.

 ABOUT THIS REPORT

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The cybersecurity market in the Middle East & Africa was valued at USD 1903.59 million in 2020, and it is expected to reach USD 2893.40 million by 2026 and register a CAGR of 7.92% during the forecast period of 2021-2026.
 The rapid digitalization in the countries, like the United Arab Emirates and Saudi Arabia, has triggered the number of connected devices by opening new gateways for cyberattacks.

 Triggered by the recent low crude oil prices, the governments in the region are increasing investments in information and communication technologies.
 As a result, most of the social infrastructure, the financial sector, government services, schools, and hospitals in the region are increasingly deploying interconnectivity solutions with minimal attention to the security needs of these developments.

 The major factors driving the threat of cyberattacks in the Middle East & African region are the growing vulnerabilities in digital communications networks and supply chains, growth in the user base of online consumers, and most of all, the deficient cybersecurity infrastructure.